 RESIDENTIAL DEBRIS BURNING

-During certain times of the year, not in declared fire season, residential landscape burning of debris is allowed.
+During certain times of the year, not in declared fire season, residential burning of landscape debris is allowed.
 Always check with the El Dorado County Air Quality Management District (AQMD) to make sure it is a permissible burn day prior to burning.

 Burn permits are now issued ONLINE and FREE of charge!
 The permit allows for the burning of dry vegetation (NOT household trash or garbage) that originates on the landowners property.
 Violations of any burning permit terms are a violation of state law (Public Resource Codes 4421, 4422, 4423 and 4425)